mrkkrp/markkarpov.com/tutorial/megaparsec.md

   parseTest (inside "foo" $ inside "bar" myParser) "aaacc"
 ```

-*EXERCISE: Understand in details how this program works.*
+*EXERCISE: Understand in detail how this program works.*

 If I run this program, I see the following output: